Dairy Products for Lactose Intolerance

 It also contains microorganisms linked to gut-health benefits.
 In fact, the bacteria in kefir can help with digesting lactose!

-Yogurt is another option as its live and active cultures help to digest lactose.
+Yogurt is often okay for people with lactose intolerance.
+Many types of yogurt, especially Greek yogurt, contain live cultures that help break down lactose, making it easier to digest.
 Specifically, try Greek yogurt as it contains less lactose than regular yogurt, milk and even ice cream!

 Dairy companies recognize that people want solutions to address lactose intolerance and are creating new lactose-free milk and milk products to meet their needs.
 These are real, great-tasting products that can help you keep nutrient-rich dairy in your diet.

 If you're managing lactose intolerance while nursing, our insights on Lactose Intolerance & Nursing offer valuable perspectives to help ease the journey.
-If you're intrigued by the scientific innovations in dairy and their association with lactose intolerance, delve into our Science Summary: Dairy Innovations & Lactose Intolerance.
-Understanding the nuanced differences between lactose intolerance and dairy allergy is essential.
-Explore these distinctions in The Difference Between Lactose Intolerance And Dairy Allergy.
+If you're intrigued by the scientific innovations in dairy and their association with lactose intolerance, delve into our Science Summary: Dairy Innovations & Lactose Intolerance